Uninett/Argus/docs/development/birdseye-view.rst

 Glue-service
 ------------

-A glue-service runs independently of argus server.
+A glue-service runs independently of the argus server.
 It sits between a source and the argus server and translates an incident from the source to the API.
 The ``incident_source_id`` for the incident is copied from the source if available or otherwise handled by the glue-service.